Three tips for your business growth

 - Recognising the importance of numbers

 Growth mindsets are seen as the sexy kid on the block.
-Do not dismiss fixed mindsets, they have their place.
+But do not dismiss fixed mindsets, they have their place too.

 Fixed mindsets and set backs